 As the majority of our RightFax support clients are in the health care industry, fax security is a perennially critical topic.
 It is obvious that protected health information (PHI) needs to be handled with great care, but what, exactly, are the legal concerns?
 The answer depends on whether we’re talking about inbound or outbound faxing, as these present slightly different problems.
-We’ll discuss the outbound side of things in a later post; for now, let’s a take a look at the legal risks of inbound faxing, and how a fax server reduces them.
+We’ll discuss the outbound side of things in a later post; for now, let’s look at the legal risks of inbound faxing, and how a digital fax solution mitigates them.

 Inbound Fax Security